TaySabrina/robot-api-tests/README.md

 # robot-api-tests
+## 🚀 API Test Automation with Robot Framework

-Automated API tests using Robot Framework and RequestsLibrary.
-Includes user creation, authentication, and other essential operations.
+This repository contains automated API tests using Robot Framework and RequestsLibrary.
+The tests are based on the Serverest API, including user creation, authentication, and other essential operations.

+### 📌 Technologies Used:
+- Robot Framework
+- RequestsLibrary
+- Python